The 'Training Twenties': 2021 as the start of a training decade in Flanders

 In the VESOC agreement 'All hands on deck', the Flemish Government and the Flemish social partners proclaimed 2021 as the 'year of training'.
 The ambition is to train and retrain as many citizens as possible.
 However, the OECD Skills Strategy for Flanders showed that such a transition to a real learning culture requires various interventions at different levels.
 Substantial changes will require a decade rather than a year of training.

 From IDEA, we are actively involved in looking for solutions to these major social challenges.
-Together with other Flemish labour market experts, we have formulated an expert opinion for the Flemish Government to realise a 'learning and career offensive' in Flanders.
-We are also exploring scenarios for a 'Learning and Career Account' in Flanders in the context of ongoing VIONA-research.
+We explore scenarios for a 'Learning and Career Account' in Flanders within the framework of ongoing VIONA research.

 At the sector level, IDEA is also involved in the implementation of strategic competence prognoses within the EFS call 'SCOPE 2021'.
 These studies identify and analyse relevant trends for the sector, their impact on competency needs and implications for training provision.
 The result: an action plan with concrete commitments from the stakeholders involved.